Airship: Comparison with heavier-than-air aircraft

 The greatest disadvantage of the airship is size, which is essential to increasing performance.
 As size increases, the problems of ground handling increase geometrically.
 As the German Navy changed from the P class of 1915 with a volume of over 1100000 cuft to the larger Q class of 1916, the R class of 1917, and finally the W class of 1918, at almost 2200000 cuft ground handling problems reduced the number of days the Zeppelins were able to make patrol flights.
 This availability declined from 34% in 1915, to 24.3% in 1916 and finally 17.5% in 1918.

 So long as the power-to-weight ratios of aircraft engines remained low and specific fuel consumption high, the airship had an edge for long-range or -duration operations.
 As those figures changed, the balance shifted rapidly in the aeroplane's favour.
 By mid-1917, the airship could no longer survive in a combat situation where the threat was aeroplanes.
 By the late 1930s, the airship barely had an advantage over the aeroplane on intercontinental over-water flights, and that advantage had vanished by the end of World War II.

 This is in face-to-face tactical situations.
 Currently, a high-altitude airship project is planned to survey hundreds of kilometres as their operation radius, often much farther than the normal engagement range of a military aeroplane.
 For example, a radar mounted on a vessel platform 30 m high has radio horizon at 20 km range, while a radar at 18000 m altitude has radio horizon at 480 km range.
 This is significantly important for detecting low-flying cruise missiles or fighter-bombers.

 Safety

 The most commonly used lifting gas, helium, is inert and therefore presents no fire risk.
 A series of vulnerability tests were done by the UK Defence Evaluation and Research Agency DERA on a Skyship 600.
 Since the internal gas pressure was maintained at only 1–2% above the surrounding air pressure, the vehicle proved highly tolerant to physical damage or to attack by small-arms fire or missiles.
 Several hundred high-velocity bullets were fired through the hull, and even two hours later the vehicle would have been able to return to base.
 Ordnance passed through the envelope without causing critical helium loss.
 The results and related mathematical model have presented in the hypothesis of considering a Zeppelin NT size airship.
 In all instances of light armament fire evaluated under both test and live conditions, the airship was able to complete its mission and return to base.

+Licensing

+In the United Kingdom, the basic pilot licence for airships is the PPL(As), or private pilot licence, which requires a minimum of 35 hours instruction on airships.
+To fly commercially, a Commercial Pilot Licence (Airships) is required.